otaaaviio/ChatterBeats/README.md

 ## Commands

-Here are some of the commands you can use with Otavio's Speaker:
+Here are some of the commands you can use with ChatterBeats:

 - `.join`: Makes the bot join the user's voice channel.
 - `.leave`: Makes the bot leave the voice channel.